Darker-Ink/Discord-Bot/README.md

 # Discord Bot

-This allows your to check how many time a user boosted your server, feel free to use that in your code.
+This makes it where your token won't be stolen if you paste in chat

 ## Note:
 - This might be considered self-botting which is against Discord's Terms of service, this might seem harmless but  nonetheless use at your own risk